 These are low interest loans made to the student by the U.S. Department of Education.
-A student must demonstrate financial need to qualify and all loans MUST be repaid.
-Repayment begins six months after completion of or withdrawal from the program for subsidized loan borrowers.
-Unsubsidized loan borrowers are responsible for interest that accrues during all inschool, grace, and deferment periods.
+All loans MUST be repaid with interest.
+Repayment begins six months after completion of, or withdrawal from, the program.
+Subsidized loans - the Department of Education pays the interest while you are in school and during the grace period.
+Unsubsidized loans - borrowers are responsible for interest that accrues during all in-school, grace, and deferment periods.
 The maximum amount a first year student can borrow varies by the program.